RIVarX/rivarjs/README.md

 It is usually prefered to compose this with the previous step:<br>
 `myRIVar.set(lift((x, y) => x * y, firstRIVar, secondRIVar))`

-## Design Philosophy
+# Design Philosophy and How it Works
 Assignments are *extend-only* operators and do not override previous assignments.
 As a result,  classes of OOP with *private* assignments can be easily extended.

+## How it Works
+Each variable is implemented as an *observable stream* from [RxJS](http://reactivex.io/rxjs).
+Also the assigned expressions for these variables are implemented as observable streams.

+An observable stream of a variable is created from merging observable streams of assigned expressions.
+As a result, a variable has new values whenever any of the assigned expressions produces a new value.

+## Cycles
+According to the presented design `cycles` (mutual recursion) are allowed and correct.

+## Examples

 ### Composition